BMW CEO to join Siemens supervisory board - Manager Magazin

-FRANKFURT BMW (BMWG.DE) Chief Executive Norbert Reithofer will be nominated to join the supervisory board of German engineering company Siemens (SIEGn.DE), German monthly Manager Magazin said on Thursday, without citing sources.
+FRANKFURT Nov 20 BMW Chief Executive Norbert Reithofer will be nominated to join the supervisory board of German engineering company Siemens, German monthly Manager Magazin said on Thursday, without citing sources.

 Reithofer will be put forward for the post at Siemens' annual shareholder meeting in January, the magazine said.